 Eligibility: Available to undergraduate students in their second year or above who are experiencing sudden, unexpected financial need.
 This is a one-time award for students with preference given to those closer to completing their studies.
 Generally, recipients of Tuition Waivers cases are those students whose financial situations will be resolved in the near future.

-Apply: Applications for the award are sent out at the start of Fall and Spring semesters.
+Apply: Applications for the award are sent out at the start of the Fall and Spring semesters.

 Leo S. Rowe Pan American Fund